Spectro-polarimetric study to constrain accretion-ejection properties of MCG-5-23-16 using IXPE and NuSTAR observations: Discussions and Conclusions

-The estimation of disk inclination for this source is not well constrained to date.
-As the scattering of photons inside the Comptonizing corona or outflow can induce significant polarization, we use it to further estimate the disk inclination for a given corona geometry, mainly with its radial distance and height.
-Using the polarization information we have estimated the upper limit of the disk inclination $\sim 35^\circ$ for the highest measured polarization in May 2022 and $\sim 31^\circ$ in November 2022.
+The scattering of photons inside the Comptonizing corona or outflow can induce significant polarization as discussed earlier.
+Therefore, we used it to further estimate the disk inclination for a given corona geometry from \jetcaf\,model, mainly its radial distance and height.
+Using the upper limit of polarization measurement, we have estimated the disk inclination $\sim 35^\circ$ using observations in May 2022 (I1+N1) and $\sim 31^\circ$ in November 2022 (I2+N2).
 After taking an average of these two estimates, we further use it to determine the expected polarization during the epochs N3-N7.
 The estimated PD decreases with increasing the corona geometry at different epochs (see Fig. \ref{fig:PolGeo}).
-Our study not only relates the polarization with the accretion flow properties but also can predict expected polarization which can be further applied and verified using {\it XPoSat} observations of this source - which includes a polarimeter (POLIX: $8-30$ keV) and spectrometer (XSPECT: $0.8-15$ keV) can shed further light on the accretion properties of this source and verify the model-predicted results.
-POLIX, having an energy band complementary to that of IXPE, can help constrain the polarimetric properties of this source over a wider energy range.
-Preliminary analysis suggests that POLIX observations can constrain the PD of this source in $\sim 1$ Ms, whereas the spectral properties can be constrained by XSPECT in $\sim 200$ ks.
-These conservative estimates show that simultaneous observation of this source by these two instruments can further reveal its properties and dynamics around the central object.
-Additionally, current model prescription can also be applied to other Seyfert galaxies to study their X-ray polarization in connection with the accretion-ejection properties, where polarization could be due to reflection \autocite[NGC 4151;][]{GianolliEtal2023MNRAS.523.4468G} or outflowing jet \autocite[IC 4329A;][]{IngramEtal2023MNRAS.525.5437I,PalEtal2023JApA...44...87P}, which will be addressed in future.
+We note that the expected $i$ estimated using the \jetcaf\,geometry for the simultaneous data sets nicely matches with the \relxil\,model fitted $i$.
+We have further estimated the expected PDs using $i$ from \relxil\,model and also considering $i$ to be $45^\circ$ are shown in all three panels of Fig. \ref{fig:PolGeo} for a comparative study.
+These values are above the presently observed upper limit which may suggest that the disk inclination predicted from \jetcaf\, and obtained from \relxil\, model is more reliable.
+However, if such a high PD is expected, that can be possibly measured in the future with broadband polarimetry using joint {\it IXPE} and {\it XPoSat}, which may provide higher inclination, require a further study.
+Our study not only relates the polarization with the accretion flow properties but also can predict expected polarization.
+The current model prescription can be applied to other Seyfert galaxies to study their X-ray polarization in connection with the accretion-ejection properties, where polarization could be due to reflection \autocite[NGC 4151;][]{GianolliEtal2023MNRAS.523.4468G} or outflowing jet \autocite[IC 4329A;][]{IngramEtal2023MNRAS.525.5437I,PalEtal2023JApA...44...87P}, which will be addressed in elsewhere.
+Additionally, the current modeling can be applied to {\it XPoSat} observations of this source and other potential candidates in the future.